Philosophy of love, sex, and relationships: an introduction

 The book will be published by Polity Press in 2025.

-Here is the draft blurb:
+Here is the blurb:

-Brunning and McKeever explore some of today’s pressing and significant questions around love and relationships with a focus on underexplored topics and contemporary research.
+Brunning and McKeever explore some of today’s significant questions around love and relationships, with a focus on underexplored topics and contemporary research.
 Should we stop talking in terms of sexual orientations?
 What are the responsibilities of dating app companies?
 Could flirting be a virtue?
 Might a drug produce authentic love?
 Must we take responsibility for who we find attractive?
 When is consensual sex bad?
 Should governments ban sex robots?
 Is relationship anarchy the future of intimacy?